-Rural Transfer Facility operators are required in this proposed rulemaking to maintain records of pick-up dates for all containers for a period of 5 years.
+Rural transfer facility operators are required in this final-form rulemaking to maintain records of pick-up dates for all containers for a period of 5 years.
 Records may be kept in a hard copy format or electronically.
 The permit-by-rule allows for significantly less paperwork than if a facility were required to apply for and obtain a general or individual permit.

-G. Pollution Prevention
+H. Pollution Prevention

-By providing convenient and affordable access to waste disposal and recycling services in rural areas of this Commonwealth, this proposed rulemaking will help to alleviate the mismanagement of residential municipal waste and associated burning or illegal dumping of waste.
+By providing convenient and affordable access to waste disposal and recycling services in rural areas of this Commonwealth, this final-form rulemaking will help to alleviate the mismanagement of residential municipal waste and associated burning or illegal dumping of waste.
 By decreasing the instances of burning and illegal dumping of municipal waste and recyclables, the regulation will thereby improve public health and the environment by preventing air and land pollution.

-Development of this regulation will also provide the Department with the opportunity to further educate the public about proper management of waste and recyclables and the environmental and economic benefits of proper management.
+Development of this final-form rulemaking also provides the Department with the opportunity to further educate the public about proper management of waste and recyclables and the environmental and economic benefits of proper management.

-H. Sunset Review
+I. Sunset Review